Information about Head Lice

-A student with head lice or nits (eggs) will be excluded from school.
+A student with head lice will be excluded from school until they are treated.
 Parents/guardians will be advised to shampoo the student with pediculicide shampoo and to remove all the nits.
 Educational materials are available.
 This child must be rechecked by the school nurse before returning.
-A student must be NIT FREE in order to return to school.

-When a positive case of head lice is found, the school nurse will check the other students in the classroom.
+When a positive case of head lice is found.
 The nurse will also notify other nurses in the district to check all siblings living in the home.

 How to treat head lice